radarphp/Radar.Project/docs/execution.md

     - A _Responder_ callable is invoked with the _Domain_ output; the _Responder_ then builds the outgoing HTTP _Response_ message.

-- a _SendingHandler_ to send the _Response_
+- _Radar\Adr\Handler\SendingHandler_ to send the _Response_

-You can prepend, append, or replace these handlers with your own middleware.
+You can prepend, append, or replace these handlers in `web/index.php` with your own middleware.

 ### Navigation